-The Company's Compensation Committee was at all times during fiscal year 2005 comprised entirely of independent Directors who at no time were executive officers or employees of the Company.
-The Compensation Committee for fiscal year 2005 was comprised of Margaret Hayes Adame, Alan H. Howard, Donald Oresman, Leonard L. Silverstein and Nathan Leventhal.
+The Company's Compensation Committee was at all times during fiscal year 2006 comprised entirely of independent Directors who at no time were executive officers or employees of the Company.
+Until June 24, 2005, the Compensation Committee was comprised of Margaret Hayes Adame, Alan H. Howard, Donald Oresman, Leonard L. Silverstein and Nathan Leventhal.
+Thereafter, for the duration of the fiscal year the Committee was comprised of the same individuals with the exception of Mr. Leventhal.
 Mr. Silverstein is a partner at the law firm of Silverstein & Mullens, a division of Buchanan & Ingersoll, P.C.
-That firm rendered legal services to the Company during fiscal 2005.
+That firm rendered legal services to the Company during fiscal 2006.
 No executive officer of the Company has ever served as a member of the board of directors or compensation committee of any company whose executive officers include a member of the Board of Directors or the Compensation Committee.

-FISCAL 2005 STOCK OPTION GRANTS
+FISCAL 2006 STOCK OPTION GRANTS